nilshohmann/toggl_import/README.md

 # Toggl Import

-Chrome extension for importing a single day from toggle to soncoso daily time record.
+Chrome extension for importing a single day from toggl to soncoso daily time record.

 ## Installation